smaxtec/slate/source/index.html.md

 official_id_rule  | The rule how the official_id should be formated/stored.
-Possible parameters: `AT`, `BE`, `BG`, etc. (country code). organisation_id   | ID of the organisation where the animal belongs to. race              | Race of the animal. sensor            | The ID of the sonsor which is currently active in the animal. tags              | Tags which can be given to the animals.
+Possible parameters: `AT`, `BE`, `BG`, etc. (country code). organisation_id   | ID of the organisation where the animal belongs to. race              | Race of the animal. tags              | Tags which can be given to the animals.
 Example: `"tags": ["sold"]`.

 # Events

 Occurrences which arise for an animal are stored in the **events**.
-These events include reproduction events, health events and feeding events.
+These events include reproduction events, health events, feeding events etc..
 All events can be fetched but just events of the type `insemination`, `pregnancy_result`, `calving_confirmation` and `abort` can be created via the API.
-Additional information regarding the event type can be added (TODO link to parameters).
+Additional information regarding the event type can be added.
 All other events are generated by the smaXtec system.

 ## Get All Events